Frequently Asked Questions (FAQs) on the Grand Bargain

-The ‘Grand Bargain’ is an agreement between the biggest donors and aid organizations that aims to get more means into the hands of people in need.
-It is essentially a ‘Grand Bargain on efficiency’ between donors and humanitarian organizations to improve the effectiveness and efficiency of humanitarian action.
-The Grand Bargain is the only agreement that has brought together donors and aid organizations, and it envisions a ‘level playing field where all meet as equals’.
+The ‘Grand Bargain’ is an agreement between the biggest donors and aid organisations that aims to get more means into the hands of people in need.
+It is essentially a ‘Grand Bargain on efficiency’ between donors and humanitarian organisations to improve the effectiveness and efficiency of humanitarian action.
+The Grand Bargain is the only agreement that has brought together donors and aid organisations, and it envisions a ‘level playing field where all meet as equals’.
 It also promotes a ‘quid pro quo’ spirit of reciprocity as both sides commit to contributing their share.

 The Grand Bargain is an attempt to reduce the funding gap between needs and available resources – estimated in 2016 at US$ 15 billion.
 The Grand Bargain is intended to complement efforts to shrink needs and to broaden the resource base to enhance collaboration and trust among humanitarian actors.

-The Grand Bargain necessitates a series of changes in the working practices of donors and aid organizations that could deliver additional resources for people in need of humanitarian aid.
-These changes include gearing-up cash programming, greater funding for national and local responders, improving transparency and cutting bureaucracy through harmonized reporting requirements.
+The Grand Bargain necessitates a series of changes in the working practices of donors and aid organisations that could deliver additional resources for people in need of humanitarian aid.
+These changes include gearing-up cash programming, greater funding for national and local responders, improving transparency and cutting bureaucracy through harmonised reporting requirements.

 What are the origins of the Grand Bargain?